-Refer to Taxation Determination TD 2022/9, for more guidance.
+See, Taxation Determination TD 2022/9, for more guidance.

-In the comments field please provide the:
+In the Comments field please provide the:

-- amount of GILTI your entity has used to reduce the amount of its deduction/non-inclusion mismatches - amount of GILTI your entity has treated as dual inclusion income, and - subsection of section 832-130 your entity treated GILTI as 'subject to foreign income tax' in the United States, subsection 832-130(5), subsection 832-130(1) or both.
+- amount of GILTI your entity has used to reduce the amount of its deduction/non-inclusion mismatches - amount of GILTI your entity has treated as dual inclusion income - subsection of section 832-130 your entity treated GILTI as 'subject to foreign income tax' in the United States, subsection 832-130(5), subsection 832-130(1) or both.